ittech25/BlackUpload/README.md

 ```

 ## $Upload::isImage()
-Function to check if uploaded file is an image
+Function to check if the uploaded file is an image

 Example:
 ```php